kryptoin/LightningCash-R/test/README.md

-LightningCashr Core Testing Guide (Ubuntu-Focused, Updated 2025)
+LightningCash-R Core Testing Guide (Ubuntu-Focused, Updated 2025)
 ================================================================

 This directory contains integration tests for `lightningcashrd` and its utilities.
 These tests evaluate the full behavior of the system, including RPC and P2P functionality.
 Unit tests are located separately in: